What is A9.com and how do you optimize searches for Amazon’s Search Engine?

 Amazon owns several shipping locations across North America, each one scattered across a province or state.
 Having an item in stock close to these areas will up your ranking and put you closer to your buyers.

-Even through personal experience, we know shoppers tend to spend time comparing options, reading reviews and watching videos to gain expert opinions.
+Through personal experience, we know shoppers tend to spend time comparing options, reading reviews, and watching videos to gain expert opinions.
 People want to know what they are getting is authentic and worth it before spending any sort of hard cash.
 The more interesting content you have on your page, the more time a customer will spend on your site.

 If your product has the option of sizes, colors, and designs for your customers to choose from, use child listings.

-Any actions or performances affiliated with your brand or company is tracked by Amazon’s algorithms.
-As such, providing customer service and quality product will up your seller ranking.
+Any actions or performances affiliated with your brand or company are tracked by Amazon’s algorithms.
+As such, providing customer service and quality products will up your seller ranking.

 Needless to say, people love visuals.
-Whether it’s an up-close shot of your product, or a picture of kids playing with it, images tend to entice a buyer.
-Amazon’s algorithms also favor photos, so it’s really a win-win situation.
+Whether it’s an up-close shot of a product or a picture of kids playing with it, images tend to entice a buyer.
+Amazon’s algorithms also favours photos, so it’s a win-win situation.